ashantanu/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

      - If `lambda` is too large, w's will be small (close to zero) - will use the linear part of the _tanh_ activation function, so we will go from non linear activation to _roughly_ linear which would make the NN a _roughly_ linear classifier.
      - If `lambda` good enough it will just make some of _tanh_ activations _roughly_ linear which will prevent overfitting.

-_**Implementation tip**_: if you implement gradient descent, one of the steps to debug gradient descent is to plot the cost function J as a function of the number of iterations of gradient descent and you want to see that the cost function J decreases **monotonically** after every elevation of gradient descent with regularization.
+_**Implementation tip**_: if you implement gradient descent, one of the steps to debug gradient descent is to plot the cost function J as a function of the number of iterations of gradient descent and you want to see that the cost function J decreases **monotonically** after every iteration of gradient descent with regularization.
 If you plot the old definition of J (no regularization) then you might not see it decrease monotonically.

 ### Dropout Regularization